git-ignore/react-sierra/src/components/theme-provider/README.md

 }
 ```

-_You can style library components by passing your own theme to ThemeProvider:_
+_You can also style ui-components by passing your own theme to ThemeProvider:_

 ```jsx
 const customThemeColors = {